jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (c) any charge that the person faced at any time between his or her arrest and before conviction.
 (2) The types of detention that are pre-sentence detention are detention under an order made under section 24(2) of the Criminal Procedure (Mentally Impaired Persons) Act 2003 and detention on remand pursuant to a court order—
   (a) in a prison (or in a Police station in accordance with section 35 of the Corrections Act 2004):
-  (b) in a residence established under section 364 of the Children, Young Persons, and Their Families Act 1989, or detention in Police custody under section 238(1)﻿(e) of that Act:
+  (b) in a residence established under section 364 of the Oranga Tamariki Act 1989, or detention in Police custody under section 238(1)﻿(e) of that Act:
   (c) in a hospital or secure facility under any of sections 23, 35, 38(2), and 44(1) of the Criminal Procedure (Mentally Impaired Persons) Act 2003:
   (d) in a hospital or secure facility pursuant to an order under—
     (i) section 171(2) or 184T(3) or (4) of the Summary Proceedings Act 1957; or